Nursing Facility Assessment Program for Fiscal Year 2020-2021

 (3) Nursing facilities that provide nursing facility services free of charge to all residents.

-(4) Newly licensed nursing facilities that have not been licensed and operated by the current or previous owner will be exempt until the nursing facility's days are included in the data used as the basis of the assessment.
+(4) Newly licensed nursing facilities that have not been licensed and operated by the current or previous owner until the nursing facility's days are included in the data used as the basis of the assessment.
 A nursing facility that changes ownership is not considered a newly licensed nursing facility for assessment purposes.

 • County nursing facilities.